hchen605/mic_id_acoustic/README.md

 ```

 Note: Please check in `./data/ood` for the collected .csv file.
 Take config.2 for example, the training data is the `train_full_mobile_4th_abstention_p_trial_p1_dev.csv`, which includes the P1 as the ID data and P2-4 as OOD data.
 The validation set is of the `dev_full_mobile_4th_abstention_p_trial_p1_dev.csv`, also including P1 as the ID data and P2-4 as OOD data.
 The test data is of the `test_full_mobile_4th_abstention_p_trial_p1_dev_.csv`, which is the test ID data.
 And `test_full_mobile_4th_sp1_p.csv` is the test OOD data (P5-6).
 You can also find the data collection of config.1 with the post-fix like ‘p1p2’ and ‘p3p4’.

+The pre-trained weights can be found in the ./fcnn/weight/ directory.
+For example, the ./ood_p1_id is the weight for P1 split for config.2.

 ## Room size estimation